-Perhaps many of those that have this feature don’t realize that the starter-motor isn’t working extra duty after all, but regardless wish to disable i-Stop and forego the 8% savings in fuel economy².
-Other than a programming change via the OBDII port, so that the the i-Stop disable CAN setting is remembered, I’ve been reading other little tricks that will disable the feature that is incorporated into the 124 Spiders built for certain regions of the world.
-I’m personally not familiar with the feature in the U.S., so I assume North American vehicles in general don’t get it, although Fiat has specified that Mazda install their “Start-Stop” heavy-duty battery in all Spiders.
+Even though Fiat has specified that Mazda install their “Start-Stop” heavy-duty battery in all Spiders, many of those that have this feature don’t realize that the starter-motor isn’t working extra duty after all, but regardless wish to disable i-Stop and forego the 8% savings in fuel economy².
+Other than a programming change via the OBDII port, so that the the i-Stop disable CAN setting is remembered, I’ve been reading other little tricks that will disable the feature that is incorporated into the 124 Spiders built for certain regions of the world (Europe and Asia).

 - Pressing the i-Stop button once the vehicle is started will disable the feature for the current trip.

 - If the windshield defog or Max AC are activated, i-Stop will not engage, so if those functions survives through the restart procedure, those might be a viable alternatives.